 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Gilchrist County, including areas around Trenton, Fanning Springs, and nearby communities.

-That is common in North Central Florida.
+That's common in North Central Florida.
 We work through probate, tax issues, old deeds, and absentee-owner paperwork regularly, and we structure the closing around what the title company needs instead of making you solve everything alone.

 Start with the Gilchrist County Property Appraiser and the Gilchrist County Tax Collector.
 Those county records are usually the fastest way to confirm the parcel number, tax record, and land location when a vacant parcel has no street address.